 Involving all staff in defining a shared vision and values

-Identifying new roles and responsibilities within the SWP
+Identifying new roles and responsibilities within focus

 Understanding the diversity of skills and talents that all staff can contribute through 360 degree appraisal and coaching